vibhav22-raj/YouTube_Downloader/venv/share/doc/yt_dlp/README.txt

     curl -L https://github.com/yt-dlp/yt-dlp/raw/master/public.key | gpg --import
     gpg --verify SHA2-256SUMS.sig SHA2-256SUMS
     gpg --verify SHA2-512SUMS.sig SHA2-512SUMS

-Licensing

-While yt-dlp is licensed under the Unlicense, many of the release files contain code from other projects with different licenses.

-Most notably, the PyInstaller-bundled executables include GPLv3+ licensed code, and as such the combined work is licensed under GPLv3+.

-The zipimport Unix executable (yt-dlp) contains ISC licensed code from meriyah and MIT licensed code from astring.

-See THIRD_PARTY_LICENSES.txt for more details.

-The git repository, the source tarball (yt-dlp.tar.gz), the PyPI source distribution and the PyPI built distribution (wheel) only contain code licensed under the Unlicense.

 Note: The manpages, shell completion (autocomplete) files etc. are available inside the source tarball